Leslie Morrell

 Leslie Morrell (born 26 December 1931) is a former unionist politician in Northern Ireland.

 Morrell was a farmer from near Coleraine, and was active in the Ulster Unionist Party (UUP).
 He was elected to Coleraine Rural District Council in 1962, then Londonderry County Council in 1969.
 He was on several committees, on Coleraine Harbour Board and Coleraine Hospital Management Board as well as Tourism and Water until the 1973 Reorganisation.
-In 1973, he was elected to Coleraine District Council and during his service on the Council was successful in expanding housing in Articlave and getting a swimming pool, seafront promenade, bowling green and community hall for Castlerock.
+In 1973, he was elected to Coleraine District Council and during his service on the council was successful in expanding housing in Articlave and getting a swimming pool, seafront promenade, bowling green and community hall for Castlerock.
 He was elected on first preference to the Northern Ireland Assembly from the Londonderry constituency.
-Although he was a supporter of UUP leader Brian Faulkner, Morrell refused to sign a pledge to support a relevant White Paper, as asked., but became Deputy-leader of the Ulster Unionist Party, under Brian Faulkner, his wife becoming Vice President of Ulster Women's Unionist Association under Lucy Faulkner.
-He was a member of the team that met SDLP and Alliance for talks that led to the NI Executive and he was at the Sunningdale Conference where he negotiated the Council of Ireland with Garret Fitzgerald.
-He introduced the Shannon-Erne Waterway as a cross-border initiative, giving it further encouragement when on the NI Water Council!
+Although he was a supporter of UUP leader Brian Faulkner, Morrell refused to sign a pledge to support a relevant White Paper, as asked; however, he became Deputy Leader of the UUP under Brian Faulkner, with Morrell's wife becoming Vice President of the Ulster Women's Unionist Association under Lucy Faulkner.
+Morrell was a member of the team that met SDLP and Alliance for talks that led to the formation of the NI Executive, and he was at the Sunningdale Conference where he negotiated the Council of Ireland with Garret FitzGerald.
+He introduced the Shannon-Erne Waterway as a cross-border initiative, giving it further encouragement when on the NI Water Council.